nvdaaddons/DevGuide/readme.md

 * Start with easy add-ons, such as saying a message, tones and so on.
 * Write and test one method at a time.
 * If you are writing app modules or drivers, become familiar with programs, synthesizers or braille displays you wish to support (e.g. read documentation, try using them, etc.).
-* When defining commands (especially in global plugins), consult commands used in NvDA and other add-ons first before assigning a new command in your add-on to avoid command conflicts.
+* When defining commands (especially in global plugins), consult commands used in NVDA and other add-ons first before assigning a new command in your add-on to avoid command conflicts.

 ## Useful modules from NVDA core ##

-Throughout the life of add-on development, you'll come across some useful modules from NvDA core that would be helpful in your add-on code.
+Throughout the life of add-on development, you'll come across some useful modules from NVDA core that would be helpful in your add-on code.
 This section explains them and some functions in those modules that would be useful.

 ### List of useful NVDA core modules and methods ###